-Most biocontrol agents become active during spring, making it a busy time of year for biocontrol activities.
+Most biocontrol agents become active during spring, making it a busy time of year to check release sites and move agents around.

 Broom leaf beetles (Gonioctena olivacea)

 - Check release sites by beating plants over a tray.
-Look for the adults, which are 2–5 mm long and goldish-brown (females) through to orangey-red (males).
+Look for the adults, which are 2–5 mm long and goldish-brown (females) through to orangey-red (males) with stripes on their backs.
 Look also for greyish-brown larvae that may also be seen feeding on leaves and shoot tips.

-- It is probably still a bit soon to begin redistribution.
+- It is probably still a bit soon to begin harvesting and redistribution.

 Broom shoot moth (Agonopterix assimilella)

-- We would not expect you to be able to begin redistribution just yet.
+- We would not expect you to be able to begin harvesting and redistribution just yet.

 Green thistle beetles (Cassida rubiginosa)

-- Check release sites for adult beetles which are 6–7.5 mm long and green, so are quite well camouflaged against the leaf.
-Adults and larvae make windows in the leaves.
-Larvae have a protective covering of old moulted skins and excrement.
+- Check release sites for adult beetles, which emerge on warm days towards the end of winter and feed on new thistle leaves, making round window holes.
+The adults are 6–7.5 mm long and green, but are quite well camouflaged against the leaf.
+The larvae also make windows in the leaves.
+They have a protective covering of old moulted skins and excrement.
 You may also see brownish clusters of eggs on the underside of leaves.

-- It should be possible to begin redistribution at some sites.
-Use a garden-leaf vacuum machine and aim to shift at least 50 adults in the spring.
+- It should be possible to harvest beetles at many of the older sites.
+Use a garden-leaf vacuum machine and aim to shift at least 50 adults from spring throughout summer and into autumn.
 Be careful to separate the beetles from other material collected, which may include pasture pests.

 Ragwort plume moth (Platyptilia isodactyla)